 Three-year-old children are busy, energetic and independent children who want to “try it all.”
-Our program offers a wide variety of experiences with lesson plans that include many opportunities for physical growth as well as academic enrichment.
-At age three, we introduce learning centers in the classroom and at given times in the day allow the children opportunities to choose how they want to spend their time.
-The activity centers encourage dramatic play, block building, music, art and science.
+Our program offers a wide variety of experiences that include many opportunities for physical growth as well as academic enrichment in a safe and secure environment.

 The teacher-directed activities are used to encourage and stimulate language, small motor and gross motor skills.
 Each teacher uses a “circle time” every day for the children to come together as a group to share events, communicate and enjoy stories.